Paraclete Ministry Group, LLC

 9.1.
 Employee further recognizes and acknowledges that Employee will, of a necessity, have access to private and Confidential Business Information to which Employee would not have access but for his employment relationship with Company.
 Employee agrees that such business information which is confidential, valuable, special, and unique to Company’s business and, for the purposes of this Agreement, constitutes Company’s trade secrets.
 Accordingly, Employee agrees that Employee will never disclose such confidential valuable, special, and unique business information to any third party.

 9.2.
 In the event of a breach or threatened breach of the provisions of this Section by Employee, Company is entitled to an injunctive relief restraining and enjoining Employee from such conduct.
 The availability of injunctive relief shall in no manner limit or prohibit Company from pursuing any other remedies available to Company for such breach or threatened breach, including recovery of damages from Employee.

 10. Non-Solicitation and Non-Compete.
 Employee recognizes and acknowledges Company will grant access to and train Employee in Confidential Business Information, and Company will invest significant resources promoting Employee’s professional presence in Company’s Practice Markets representing a significant investment by Company and a legitimate business interest that Company wants to protect.
-Accordingly, Employee agrees during the Term of this Agreement and for two (2) years immediately following the termination of this Agreement, regardless of who initiated the termination or under what conditions termination occurred:
+Accordingly, Employee agrees during the Term of this Agreement and for two (2) years immediately following the termination of this Agreement, if the condition of the termination is for cause under section 4.3 (Grounds for Termination):